haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   * Native Frames are those that are not control frames and have an **Ethertype other than "TRILL"or "L2-IS-IS" and have a destination MAC address that is not one of the 16 multicast addresses reserved for TRILL**.
   * TRILL Data frames have the Ethertype "TRILL".
 In addition, TRILL data frames, if multicast, have the multicast destination MAC address "All-RBridges".
   * TRILL control frames have the Ethertype "L2-IS-IS".
 In addition, TRILL control frames, if multicast, have the multicast destination MAC addresses of "ALL-IS-IS-RBridges".
 (Note that **ESADI frames** look on the outside like TRILL data and are so handled but, when decapsulated, have the L2-IS-IS Ethertype.)
-  * TRILL other frames are those with any of the 16 multicast destination addresses reserved for TRILL other than All-RBridges and All-IS-IS-Rbridges.
+  * TRILL other frames are those with any of the 16 multicast destination addresses reserved for TRILL other than All-RBridges and All-IS-IS-RBridges.
 RBridges conformant to this specification must discard TRILL other frames.

 ### 1.5.
 Acronyms
   * AllL1ISs - All Level 1 Intermediate Systems